Pterostylis thulia: Taxonomy

-This species was first formally formally described in 2010 by David Jones who gave it the name Oligochaetochilus thulius in the journal The Orchadian from a specimen he collected near Blencoe Falls on the Herbert River in 1971.
+This species was first formally described in 2010 by David Jones who gave it the name Oligochaetochilus thulius in the journal The Orchadian from a specimen he collected near Blencoe Falls on the Herbert River in 1971.
 In the same year, Jasmine Janes and Marco Duretto changed the name to Pterostylis thulia.
 The specific epithet (thulia) is derived from the Ancient Greek word Thoule meaning "farthest north" since this species is the most northerly occurring member of the genus known to date.

 Distribution and habitat

 Pterostylis thulia is only known from the type location where it grows among grass tussocks and rocks in open forest at altitudes from 450 to 500 m.